henriots/SCOM-and-Nagios-PHP-Dashboard/README.md

 ```
  - Next you have configure your e-mail servers settings for PHP to connect to mailbox.
 There are 2 functions in "functions.php" ("email" and "critical_email_count") in which you have to change the settings.

+As script only parses e-mail subject field, you do not have to follow following guide.
 If you use Microsoft Exchange, you may run into problem with Kerberos authentication.
 To fix it, I used the following [guide].
 #Credits
 Big thanks to:
 - [Simple PHP 5 Nagios Dashboard by RaymiiOrg] - GPLv3